Wondering Where to Start?

 Suggestions for Where to Start Based on Your Personal Circumstances

-Are you taking or have you recently reduced/stopped taking psychiatric drugs and grappling with specific difficulties, questions, concerns, or confusion?
-Visit Learn for introductions to many key withdrawal issues, or visit the Help Hub for more detailed troubleshooting of specific concerns.
+Are you taking or have you recently reduced/stopped taking psychiatric drugs and are now grappling with specific difficulties, questions, concerns, or confusion?
+Visit Learn for introductions to many key withdrawal issues, or visit Cope and Heal or the Help Hub for more detailed troubleshooting of specific concerns.
+Even if you've already stopped taking psychiatric drugs, you may still find it helpful to go through the Prepare, Part 1 of our Companion Guide to Psychiatric Drug Withdrawal, and explore in depth different ways of managing ongoing withdrawal symptoms.

 Are you on the journey of psychiatric drug withdrawal and looking to connect with others who’ve had their own experiences coming off medications?
 Join TWP Connect.